 1. Deputation is the process of being deputize

 2. It means to appoint another as one's representative.
 Missionaries are the deputies of the church which supports them in prayer and financially.

-3. Everyone is not called to go the regions beyond their geographical area.
-Thus our program is to sent those to who God has called to other fields of service.
+3. Everyone is not called to go to the regions beyond their geographical area.
+Thus, our program is to send those to who God has called to other fields of service.

 F. Do understand missions in the New Testament we need to look at the use of the Greek word "propempo."